 In this post:

 Led by our Operations Director, Simon Tasker it was outlined that there have been many great changes to the every day running of ReAgent from a manufacturing and shop floor perspective.
 Many new machines in our inventory have been replaced, upgraded and new additions have been invested to improve our manufacturing capabilities.
-During the presentation, it was outlined that we had invested into a new 2.5 tonne capacity Linde E25 Forklift and a semi automatic labeling application machine for cylindrical bottles.
+During the presentation, it was outlined that we had invested into a new 2.5 tonne capacity Linde E25 Forklift.
 It was also discussed that further staff recruitment is under way, which you can find more information about over on our careers page.

 We looked over out past 12 months of marketing projects for ReAgent and what we aim to continue with in the future.
 One of the biggest ongoing projects that we have been working on recently and will continue to develop over the coming months, is our Chemicals.co.uk website.
 We announced back in January that the process of redeveloping one of the UK’s biggest online sellers of off the shelf chemicals would be a big task – but progress is great.
 We have put together the main style of the website and have began to integrate the website with our current systems.
 We hope that the new website can create a much smoother and more efficient work flow for our sales team, production team and the users of the website.